snowfrogdev/macao/README.md

 **Macao** is a simple framework that allows the addition of powerful game AI to your JavaScript game with minimal configuration and coding.
 It is based on the powerful, yet simple, [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) algorithm. **Macao** makes it possible for you to add AI to your game, even if you are a bad player and don't understand the strategy.
 All you need to know are the rules of the game, that's it, and that's all **Macao** needs to know in order to work it's magic.

+Although we plan to quickly expand the types of games it supports, at the moment **Macao** is compatible with two player, turn-based, [perfect information](https://en.wikipedia.org/wiki/Perfect_information), [deterministic](http://www.whatgamesare.com/determinism.html) games.
+Well, that was a mouthful.
+Basically this means that it should work with any game similar to Chess, Checkers, Tic-Tac-Toe, Nine Men's Morris etc.

 ## [How to use **Macao**](#how)

 ```javascript